 On Saturday 2 February 2013 I did my CBT with Simon Walsh from Celtic Rider Training.
 This all came about from a rather vivid dream I had in November.
 Nothing to do with bikes incidentally – I’d actually decided to sell my Mini (which I don’t own) and buy a Fiat Panda 4×4 to cope with the forthcoming snow.
 While this was all obviously bollocks, it set me thinking about an additional vehicle.
 I’d already bought my dream car in April, a 1.8i Sport Mk-2.5 Mazda MX-5 and I’m still ecstatic with it.
 It was pretty much a toy and I’ve got to say it’s fulfilled its purpose as a source of extreme fun!

 I’ve always felt rather envious of bikers zooming past me but never considered riding a motorcycle myself as my parents (and numerous other people I know!) held a rather dim view of their safety.
 Until now I’d never really looked into it but after plenty of research (as is my style…) I considered that there were ways of reducing the risk, so thought I’d give it a go.
 Now the UK motorbike licensing process is irritatingly involved but I thought I’d at least give it a try to see what it was like.
+My interest started with the 5 Up-and-Coming Trends About Electric Van Leasing Uk and from then I’ve learned a lot of tips.

 The first step is Compulsory Basic Training which validates the provisional motorcycle license, allowing you to ride a bike up to approx. 15 bhp and 125cc on Learner plates.
 There is a strict curriculum set by the Driving Standards Agency, so that’s pretty much a checklist which makes it easy to judge how good the training is.
 It’s all legally required, but the whole point is whether I understand it and how it’s presented.
 I’d bought a copy of Pass the Bike Test: (and be a Great Rider Too!) which leads you through the whole process for a complete novice.
 I’ve found this book absolutely invaluable so far, so if you’re interested in getting into biking I’d recommend buying a copy.